damemi/opentelemetry-operator-sample/chapters/chapter-1/README.md

 # Chapter 1: Your first app

+It's time to launch our first app!
+This is a basic client-server app written in NodeJS.
+The server should run continuously and respond to periodic requests from the client app.

+The code is already done (enough) for our launch, so all you need to do is deploy it in GKE.
+Follow the guide below to point you to the code and get the app running.

 ## Objective

 By the end of this chapter you will have a basic sample app deployed in your cluster.